 Today’s ‘masala roongi’ is one such recipe.
 You will find me making this when I am out of vegtables, out of ideas, when I need time to attend to other things, because this dish is uncomplicated, quick and yet tastes excellent.
 But unlike, the other dishes I blogged about, I did not grow up with one.
 My mother does not make ‘roongi’ this way.
 I knew ‘roongi’ as ‘lobia’ or ‘payaru’, as it is known in Hindi and Tamil.
 My mother uses it to make a sweet dish called ‘ukkarai’, and savoury dishes like ‘olan’ and ‘mezhukkuvaratti‘.
 But, I had tasted ‘masala roongi’ as a kid, and liked it.
 Some of my North Indian friends in school would get it with rotis for lunch (dabba).
-I had forgotten about it, until, one day, my dear friend – Bina – who has been mentioned on TT on more than one occasion, brought ‘masala roongi’ in her packed lunch.
+I had forgotten about it, until, one day, my dear friend – Bina – who has been mentioned on TT on more than once, brought ‘masala roongi’ in her packed lunch.

 Bina, as I have said before, is an excellent cook.
 And when I tasted her roongi the first time, it brought back a flash of memories and taste for the dish.
 I have made it numerous times after that.
 My kids love it.
 The dish can be made as I am presenting it today or in a ground gravy.
 This one is easier.
 There is not much to strive for.
 The black eyed peas will work their magic – now I got you thinking of the band!